patmllr/snib/README.md

 snib scan
 ```

-### 🤝 Contributing Presets
+### 🤝 Contribute Presets

-I welcome community contributions of new presets or improvements to existing ones!
+Community contributions of new presets or improvements are welcome!

 How to submit a preset:

 1. Fork the repository.
 2. Add your preset file in src/snib/presets/ (e.g., rust.toml, go.toml, terraform.toml).
 3. Make sure your preset:
-    - ✅ Has meaningful include / exclude rules.
+    - 📖 Contains a clear `[config]` section.
-    - 📖 Contains a clear [config] section.
+    - ✔️ Has meaningful include / exclude rules.
     - 🧪 Has been tested locally.
-    - 🔍 Uses a descriptive filename (e.g., rust.toml, not preset1.toml).
+    - 🔍 Uses a descriptive filename (e.g., `rust.toml`, not `preset1.toml`).
 4. Open a Pull Request with a short explanation of:
     - The project type the preset is for.
     - Any specifics about the filters.

-Presets are the easiest way to contribute to snib - even if you don’t know Python, you can share your .toml with the community!
+💡 Presets are the easiest way to contribute - even if you don’t know Python.

 ## 🗂️ Example